hheg/jitstatic/README.md

     cors:
       allowedOrigins: "*"
 ```
-storage is the key-value end point and hosted is the git end point.
+storage is the key-value end point and hosted is the Git end point.

 ## Hello world